gradualgames/ggsound/README.md

 - Square 1, 2, Triangle, Noise, and DPCM channels
 - Volume, Arpeggio, Pitch and Duty envelopes
+- Arpeggios are absolute on all channels but noise, where they are fixed.
 - Hi-Pitch envelopes are NOT supported
 - Looping envelopes at an arbitrary loop point
 - Speed and Tempo